nasa/delta/README.md

 Data Preparation
 =============

-Delta is capable of processing compressed input images but processing will go faster if you preprocess your input data.
-You can do this using the tool scripts/fetch/unpack_inputs.py as in this example:
+By default DELTA operates on compressed input images which are unpacked to a temporary cache before they are processed.
+You can speed up processing by pre-unpacking your input data to a new folder using the tool scripts/fetch/unpack_inputs.py as in this example:

 ```
   python3 scripts/fetch/unpack_inputs.py --input-folder raw_images --output-folder unpacked_images \
   --image-type worldview --image-ext .zip
 ```

-The images will be unpacked and preprocessed in the output folder, ready for training or classification.
+The images will be unpacked in the output folder, ready for training or classification.
+To train or classify with unpacked data, the image type specified in the configuration file remains the same but the extension should match the new extension in the unpacked folders (.tif for worldview, .vrt for Sentinel1).

 Contributors
 ============